Robertstar2000/Hypatia/readme-logic.md

 #### A. API Key Section (`ApiKeySection`)

+-   This component provides two methods for authenticating with the Gemini API:
--   This component has a single responsibility: to obtain and validate a user-provided Google Gemini API key.
+    -   **API Key**: The primary method where users enter their personal Google Gemini API key.
--   The previous "Promo Code" functionality has been **removed** for security and simplicity.
+    -   **Promo Code**: A secondary method for demonstration.
+Entering the code `MTI` allows the application to use a session-based key.
--   **On "Validate & Use Key" click:**
+-   **On "Unlock Hypatia" click:**
-    -   It calls the `testApiKey` service function, which makes a minimal, low-cost API call to check for authentication errors.
+    -   It calls the `handleAuthentication` function in the `App` component with the appropriate type (`'key'` or `'promo'`).
+    -   This function then validates the access method and initializes the Gemini service.
-    -   **On success:** The Gemini service is initialized with the valid key, and the main application UI is unlocked for the user.
+    -   **On success:** The main application UI is unlocked.
-    -   **On failure:** A specific error toast is displayed (e.g., "API Key is not valid").
+    -   **On failure:** A specific error toast is displayed.

 #### B. Experiment Workspace (`ExperimentWorkspace`)

 -   This is the core multi-step interface for a single experiment, consuming data from the `ExperimentContext`.
+-   **Automation Mode:**
+    -   After Step 1 is complete, if an `automationMode` has not been set, the `AutomationModeSelector` is displayed.
+    -   The user chooses between `'manual'` or `'automated'`.
+This choice is saved to the experiment.
+    -   If `'automated'` is chosen, the `runAutomationSequence` function is triggered, which loops through all remaining steps, calling the AI to generate, summarize, and save each one until the project is complete.
 -   **Sidebar Navigation:**
     -   Loops through all 10 `WORKFLOW_STEPS`.
     -   Highlights the `activeStep`, disables future steps, and shows a checkmark for completed steps.
 -   **"Generate" Button Logic:**
     -   Gathers context from previous steps using `getStepContext`.
-This function now uses concise, AI-generated summaries of past steps instead of the full text, making the process much more efficient.
+This function uses concise, AI-generated summaries of past steps instead of the full text, making the process much more efficient.
     -   Constructs the final prompt using `getPromptForStep`.
-    -   Calls the Gemini API's streaming endpoint, updating the UI in real-time as the response arrives.
+    -   Calls the Gemini API's streaming endpoint (for text) or standard endpoint (for JSON), updating the UI in real-time as the response arrives.
     -   Saves the final output to the database.
 -   **"Complete Step & Continue" Button Logic:**
     -   A new, crucial step has been added for efficiency: